 Shooting cars racing on a finishing straight, or a cyclist passing in front of you are two typical uses of a panning shot.

 While shooting a panning shot handheld can work fine, using a monopod or tripod to stablise any vertical motion of your camera is best.

 Typically, space is limited when shooting popular sporting events, hence the need for the reduced ‘foot-print’ of a monopod.

 To pan a shot of a subject in motion, simply twist the monopod in your hand so that the camera matches the speed of the subject, and the subject remains within your camera’s viewfinder.
 Then click the shutter button with your other hand, and hope for the best!

 Recommended Monopod for Most Photographers

-After reviewing numerous popular monopod models, we came to the conclusion that the Manfrotto XPRO gives the best bang for the buck for most photographers here in 2019.
+After reviewing many of the best monopods, we came to the conclusion that the Manfrotto XPRO gives the best bang for the buck for most photographers here in 2020.

 The Manfrotto XPRO monopod is excellent value for stills, and if you also shoot video, you’ll be glad to know that it is compatible with Manfrotto’s fluid heads as well as the FLUIDTECH base, which adds a lot more stability.

 If you’re looking for a great bang for the buck monopod for most situations, it’s hard to beat this one.

 If you’re a frequent monopod user (or a pro), I’d recommend the more robust carbon fiber model, which also allows you a slight weight-saving over the aluminium version.